 But what is the National Tutoring Programme?

-The NTP is a new government initiative to support disadvantaged pupils to recover from the educational disruption caused by COVID-19.
+The NTP is a government initiative that was launched in November 2020, in order to support disadvantaged pupils to recover from the educational disruption caused by COVID-19.

 Action Tutoring was closely involved in campaigning for this, presenting to the Education Select Committee and one of four charities involved in an online tutoring pilot which informed these plans.
 Our charity has been refining our impactful tutoring model for disadvantaged pupils for nearly a decade.
 We welcome this national recognition of its benefits and the opportunity for it to become widely available.